superbestaudiofriends/headphone-measurements-frequency-response/README.md

 ## File Format

-The file will have two columns, frequency Response and amplitude, separated by a space character.
+The file will have two columns, frequency Response and amplitude in db, separated by a space character.
 There will be no headers.
 The columns will look like this:<br>

 20.00   -43.43<br>
 30.00   -42.32<br>
 50.00   -21.33<br>
+75.00   -23.23

+Note that all data is normalized to the region between 500 to 1500Hz with the lower frequencies weighted more.

 ## Notes about SBAF compensation using a MiniDSP EARS